gcpantazis/grunt-images/README.md

 #grunt-crusher

 A grunt plugin for processing images.
+As of `v0.1.16` the supported libraries are compiled on the target machine on installation.

 ##How to use